-The Downtown is well-serviced by a traditional hierarchical road system composed of arterial, The Downtown can be generally described as lowcollector, and local roads, as well as a limited rise with very few buildings exceeding 3-storeys network of rear laneways - the arterial roads also in height.
-This results in a distinct low-rise serve as the primary gateways into the Downtown. impression when coupled with its wide streets.
-The VIA train station platform also serves as The majority of the taller buildings are found in another major gateway into the Downtown and the central area of the Downtown in the vicinity the regional public transit system (commuter of Front and Frank Streets and the majority of bus) creates a link to Sarnia, Strathroy, and one-story development is located on the blocks London.
-Many areas along the downtown's main of the Kenwick Mall, and around the intersection arteries contain low pedestrian amenity due to of Caradoc and Metcalfe Streets.
-The Downtown encroachment of parking/loading onto sidewalks, is also home to significant cultural / historical design of auto-oriented buildings, and higher landmarks including the neo-federalist Town Hall speeds of traffic.
-The Downtown is also very well-(52 Frank Street); the "Dominion Style" former Post served with public and private parking areas as Office and Customs House (71 Frank Street); and well as on-street parking on all local roads free of neo-classical former Bank of Commerce Building charge.
-(51 Front Street West), constructed in 1883.
+The Downtown is well-serviced by a traditional hierarchical road system composed of arterial, collector, and local roads, as well as a limited network of rear laneways - the arterial roads also serve as the primary gateways into the Downtown.
+The VIA train station platform also serves as another major gateway into the Downtown and the regional public transit system (commuter bus) creates a link to Sarnia, Strathroy, and London.
+Many areas along the Downtown's main arteries contain low pedestrian amenity due to encroachment of parking/loading onto sidewalks, design of auto-oriented buildings, and higher speeds of traffic.
+The Downtown is also very wellserved with public and private parking areas as well as on-street parking on all local roads free of